NiklasPfister/adaXT/README.md

 prediction. adaXT has therefore been designed with a modular decision tree implementation that takes four input components:

-- Criterion class: Used during fitting to determine splits.
+- criteria class: Used during fitting to determine splits.

 - LeafBuilder class: Used during fitting to specify what is saved in the leaf nodes.